-The interest being valued for this estimate is fee simple for the purchase of the site, and the value of this interest is subject to the normal limiting conditions and the quality of market data.
-A value of the parcel was estimated using three traditional approaches, cost, income capitalization and sales comparison.
+The interest being appraised is fee simple "as is "for the purchase of the site(s).
+A value of the parcel was estimated using only one of the three traditional approaches to value, the sales comparison approach.
 Each is based on the principal of substitution that an informed purchaser would pay no more for the rights in acquiring a particular real property than the cost of acquiring, without undue delay, an equally desirable one.
-Three properties from within 3 miles of this property were selected for comparison, each with similar site characteristics, utility availability, zoning classification and road access.
-No inspection was made of the property or comparables used in the report and the Real Estate Services Department staff relied upon information provided by program staff.
-Conclusions are limited only by the reported assumptions and conditions that no other known or unknown adverse conditions exist.
-Pursuant to the Conservation Collier Purchase Policy, one appraisal is required.
+Three properties were selected for comparison, each with similar site characteristics, utility availability, zoning classification and road access.
+No inspection was made of the property or comparables used in this report and the Real Estate Services Department staff relied upon information solely provided by program staff.
+The valuation conclusions are limited only by the reported assumptions and conditions that no other known or unknown adverse conditions exist.
+Pursuant to the Conservation Collier Purchase Policy, two appraisals are required.